pulumi/pulumi-kubernetesx/README.md

 [Pulumi Kubernetes](https://www.pulumi.com/docs/intro/cloud-providers/kubernetes/)
 introduction is a good place to start.

+> Note: This library is still in active development and subject to change.
+Not yet recommended for production workloads.

 | kx                                     | raw provider                                      |
 | :------------------------------------: | :-----------------------------------------------: |
 | ![kx example](./images/kx-example.png) | ![raw provider example](./images/raw-example.png) |